New impaired driving laws in Alberta are causing a lot of confusion. It is imperative you become informed about the new rules to avoid penalties.

 What does being under 0.05% blood alcohol concentration mean?
 How many drinks can you have?

 There is no clear answer.
-Factors affecting your BAC level depends on several variables.
+Factors affecting your BAC level depend on several variables.

 Weight: The smaller you are, the less alcohol you can consume to stay under the legal limit.